mcspline-max/MonkeyTranslator/README.md

 5. Restart Resolve.

 ### 🪟 Windows
-1. Download the **`MonkeyTranslator_Windows_Installer.zip`** from the Releases Page: https://github.com/mcspline-max/MonkeyTranslator/releases
+1. Download the **`Windows - Monkey Translator Installer V1.0.bat`** from the Releases Page: https://github.com/mcspline-max/MonkeyTranslator/releases
-2. Unzip the file.
+2. Double-click `Windows - Monkey Translator Installer V1.0.bat`.
-3. Double-click `Install Monkey (Windows).bat`.
+3. If prompted by UAC, click **Yes** to run as Administrator.
-4. If prompted by UAC, click **Yes** to run as Administrator.
+4. Wait for the installation to finish.
-5. Wait for the installation to finish.
+5. Restarts Resolve.
 ---

 ## ⚙️ Initial Setup (Crucial Step)